 Do you have a chair with a channeled back like this one?
 It may look tricky to reupholster, but if you take your time assembling back of the chair even a DIY-er can get a professional looking result.
 We’re carefully breaking down the steps we used to reupholster this simple channel back chair in our latest video so you can revive great chairs like this for your own home.

 We loved the lines of this chair, but the yellow velvet fabric was looking dinghy and very worn making this chair the perfect candidate for new upholstery.
-For the new fabric, we chose a small-scale stripe fabric, P/Kaufmann Early Bird Stripe Sunshine.
+For the new fabric, we chose a small-scale stripe fabric from P/Kaufmann.
 This fabric’s pattern fit with the scale of the chair and it has 51,000 double rubs making it a really durable choice for upholstery.

 This project features new upholstery skills for beginners learning along with us.
-As Cindi (our upholsterer) took the chair apart she had to fix the webbing under the seat to better keep the springs contained.
-In the video she also walks you through the process of creating and stuffing the channeled inside back and shows you how to use Flexible Metal Tack Strip to get a clean, curved edge on the chair’s outside back.
+As our upholsterer took the chair apart she had to fix the webbing under the seat to better keep the springs contained.
+She also walks you through the process of creating and stuffing the channeled inside back and shows you how to use Flexible Metal Tack Strip to get a clean, curved edge on the chair’s outside back.

 Many of the tools featured in the video are included in our new Upholstery Tool Kit.
 This kit is perfect for beginner upholsterers to be fully stocked.
 You can find this kit along with other upholstery tools, notions and hundreds of fabrics at Sailrite.com.